 What music are you listening to?
 It depends on the mood I'm in.

 What has been the scariest moment in your sport career?
-I almost drowned in Tahiti.
+There have been many scary moments but probably the time I almost drowned in Tahiti.

 How does your training routine look like?
 Somedays I push hard others I relax...
 Balance .